Keep braille at your fingertips anytime, anywhere, with the Mantis™ Q40: a Bluetooth® keyboard and 40-cell refreshable braille display.

 When pairing, ensure that you use the Bluetooth menu and not the VoiceOver menu since this device uses the new Braille HID standard.

 As a TVI I need to review some of the documents that have been created on the Chameleon or Mantis’s storage, what would be the easiest option with limited braille experience?

 For simplicity, the best way to review documents stored on the device is to connect it to a PC or laptop.
 To connect the Chameleon 20 to a PC, insert the provided USB C cable into the Chameleon and the USB A to the PC/laptop.
 On connecting the Chameleon to the PC/LAPTOP it will automatically create a media storage under “My computer”.

 If I create a new document in the editor, what file format is it using?

 When creating a new file in the editor it is creating a .TXT file.
 This also is the case if you edit a file that was a .DOC, or .DOCX file.
 When saved on your device, it will be saved as a .TXT file.

 Can I use the Mantis as an external drive with a Mac?

 Yes, to use the Mantis as an external drive with a Mac, download the “Files for Mac External Drive” zipped folder.
-Inside find the PKG File and DMG file.
-Install both, accept all permissions, and then reboot your Mac.
-Now it will recognize the braille display as an external drive.
+Follow the instructions inside that folder to start using your Mantis as an external drive with your Mac.